New & Used Chevrolet Trax: In Depth

 GET A FREE PRICE QUOTE

-The Trax has been on sale in Canada, Mexico, and various other international markets since the 2013 model year, but arriving to the U.S. in early calendar year 2015, for the 2015 model year.
+The Trax has been on sale in Canada, Mexico, and various other international markets since the 2013 model year, but arrives in U.S. showrooms early in 2015, for the 2015 model year.

 At about 169 inches long and 61-inch-wide track, with a 101-inch wheelbase, the Trax essentially gives GM a model to at last replace the Pontiac Vibe.
 It takes up about the parking space of a subcompact car; although its greater height should give it more versatility, as well as the significantly higher seating position that some prefer.